Nate Bargatze: Breakthrough

 Bargatze's stand-up special Hello World, filmed at the Celebrity Theater in Phoenix, Arizona, was released in January 2023 on Amazon Prime Video.
 It set a record for Amazon's most-streamed original comedy special, receiving 2.9 million viewers in its first 28 days.
 On April 15, 2023, Bargatze drew 19,365 attendees to a performance at Nashville's Bridgestone Arena, breaking the venue's all-time attendance record.
 Bargatze stated that after his show he took a chair from the arena to his house to prevent anyone from breaking his record.

 Bargatze hosted Saturday Night Live for the first time on October 28, 2023, and for a second time on October 5, 2024.
 In those appearances, he attracted attention for his portrayal of George Washington in sketches that mock the American language and system of measurements.
 Also in 2024, he performed at the Netflix Is a Joke Festival at the Hollywood Bowl.
 Bargatze said hosting SNL led to a "giant, giant leap" in his career.
 He was the highest-grossing comic in 2024 according to Pollstar.
 He topped Billboards Boxscore ranking of the highest-grossing comedy tours, with $82.2 million gross income from 1.1 million tickets sold across his 148 shows, setting a new record for largest one-year gross by a comedy performer in Boxscore history.
 Bargatze returned to Netflix to release his next special, titled Your Friend, Nate Bargatze, which premiered on Christmas Eve 2024.
+It received the 2025 Grammy Award for Best Comedy Album.

+Bargatze hosted the 77th Primetime Emmy Awards in September 2025.
+During the ceremony, he introduced a $100,000 donation counter to the Boys & Girls Clubs of America that would be reduced by $1,000 for every second that an award winner's speech exceeded 45 seconds.
+This resulted in controversy, with criticism that the money counter "overshadowed" the winners' speeches; Bargatze later personally donated $250,000 after the counter had reached $0.
+Bargatze had the highest-grossing comedy tour of 2025 according to Billboards Boxscore rankings, with gross income of $56.7 million from 677,000 tickets sold across his 76 shows.

+Expansion

 In March 2025, Bargatze stated that he would make his first feature acting role in The Breadwinner, a film he co-wrote with Dan Lagana.
-He announced the film's release date as March 13, 2026.
-Bargatze hosted the 77th Primetime Emmy Awards in September 2025.
+It was released on May 29, 2026.
+David Sims of The Atlantic described the film as "essentially a modern update of the 1980s hit Mr. Mom ...
+The concept was already mildly stale in 1983; in 2026, jokes about Nate learning to use a toaster or a GPS come off as well past their expiration date."
+The Breadwinner was unprofitable during its box office run, generating $20.2 million against a $25 million production budget.

+Bargatze began hosting The Greatest Average American, a game show on ABC, in February 2026.
+Named after his comedy special, the show was produced by Bargatze's media company, Nateland Entertainment, alongside Walt Disney Television Alternative and John Quinn's Da Da Productions.